 Kelly Preston is remembered as an actress, model, and mother.
-She was only 57 when she died on July 12, two years ago now, a premature end to what had been a very eventful life, even in childhood.
-Her career is well chronicled through photos of Preston, from her early start in commercials to the final credit in her resume.
+She was only 57 when she died on July 12, three years ago now, a premature end to what had been a very eventful life, even in childhood.
+Preston’s career is well chronicled through photos, from her early start in commercials to the final credit in her resume.

 The personal life she shared with husband John Travolta and their three children has also been preserved in photos shared by herself and the family.
-By time of writing, Travolta and Ella Bleu have not shared any posts on social media marking this sad date, but they have held Preston’s memory close to heart for years now.
-So, let’s look at some photos from throughout the years of her life, two years after her passing.
+By the time of this writing, Travolta and Ella Bleu have not shared any posts on social media marking this sad date, but they have held Preston’s memory close to their hearts for years now.
+So, let’s look at some photos from over the years of her life.

 An early start and change in trajectory

-Preston was born on October 13, 1962, as Kelly Kamalelehua Smith, her middle name derived from the Hawaiian word for “garden of lehuas.”
+Preston was born Kelly Kamalelehua Smith on October 13, 1962 , her middle name derived from the Hawaiian word for “garden of lehuas.”
 She called Honolulu home for five years, but when she was just three tragedy struck her family after her father drowned.
 Her mother, Linda, married a man named Peter Palzis, and it is this last name Preston used in the early years of her career.
 The family has lived in Iraq and Australia.

 Her career began with modeling when she was discovered at 16 and she was in some commercials.
-Actual roles started small, and she might have landed a spot in 1980’s The Blue Lagoon, but it ultimately went to Brooke Shields.
+Actual roles started small and although she auditioned for 1980’s The Blue Lagoon, the part ultimately went to Brooke Shields.

 Breaking out in the blockbusters